jlan84/linear-algebra-assignment/pair.md

      is to be calculated
    - Write a function that loops through and calculate VIF for all the features

-## Part 2: Interpreting beta coefficients
+## Part 2: Interpreting coefficients and model fit

-1. Examine and interpret the beta coefficients of income and education of the model
+1. Examine and interpret the beta coefficients of income and education of the model.
+Are the effects statisitcally significant?

+2.

 ## Part 3: Interpreting the residuals